 Backup.
-You know you should be doing it.
-You’re constantly worrying about it when you haven’t.
+You know you should be doing it and you are constantly worrying about it when you haven’t.
 So, you start looking at backups and well, there are a lot of options out there, so how do you choose?

 Here are two, high level questions that you should ask and answer first during your honorary quest for a solution that meets your business goals:

 Question 1 – What RTO (Recovery Time Objective) does our business need?

 Question 2 – How often do I need backups to occur?